Owatonna, Minnesota: Film location

 Parts of the 1995 movie Angus were filmed in and around Owatonna, including Owatonna Senior High School, its football team, and marching band.

 Much of the 2014 silent film The Root of Evil was shot on location in Owatonna, most notably at the Owatonna Senior High School and the Gainey Center.
 Produced by a cast and crew of over 60 Owatonna High School students, the film has received 10 awards at over eight film festivals on the international circuit.
 Memorabilia from the film is set to be on display in the high school museum.

+Transportation

+Local bus service in Owatonna is provided by SMART.
+SMART operates one deviated fixed route and paratransit service.